Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Settings

 \section{Experimental Settings}

-This section details the experimental settings used in our RL training, including the training algorithm, rollout configuration, prompt template, reward formulation, and system-level optimizations.
+This section details the experimental settings used in our RL training, including the training algorithm, rollout configuration, prompt templates, reward formulations, and system-level optimizations.
 Unless otherwise stated, these settings are shared across all experiments.